American prisoners freed by Iran land in U.S. after swap deal, CNN reports | Law-Order

 Washington suspects Iran's nuclear program may be aimed at developing nuclear arms, a charge Iran denies.
 U.S. Secretary of State Antony Blinken left the door open to nuclear diplomacy, but suggested nothing was imminent.

-U.S. analysts were sceptical about prospects for progress.
+U.S. analysts were sceptical about prospects for progress, particularly with a U.S. election looming in 2024.
 "The prisoner swap does likely pave the way for additional diplomacy around the nuclear program this fall, although the prospect for actually reaching a deal is very remote," said Henry Rome of the Washington Institute for Near East Policy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)